HOTELS & STAY

 If you plan to take a taxi from the NJP station, there will be hundreds of them just outside the station.
 The taxis are usually small cars or vans.
 You get larger vehicles like Sumo, Tavera etc as well.
 Remember that the local drivers always try their opportunistic chances and there is always a scope for bargaining if you are taking a full taxi.
 The rates usually increase during the high tourist season and the scope of bargaining reduces during such time because of higher demand.

 However for a reserved taxi, I would always recommend that you take a pre-paid taxi.
 There are pre-paid taxi counters run by the West Bengal and Sikkim Transport Corporations.
 The pre-paid counters are located just opposite to the station entrance and near the taxi stand.
 Here the rates are fixed and the taxis will be far more reliable.
 You will be given a slip against a full fare advance payment.
 Once you reach Darjeeling, you only need to hand over the slip to the driver, and that's it.
 The pre-paid counters at NJP station usually open at 7:00am and close by 10pm.

-Note that the taxis usually drop you only at the Darjeeling town center, i.e. either at the Clubside Taxi Stand (across Gandhi Road Police Point) at the base of Nehru Road or Chowk Bazaar Taxi Stand.
+Note that the taxis usually drop you only at the Darjeeling town center, i.e. either at the Clubside Taxi Stand (across Gandhi Road Police Point) or Chowk Bazaar Taxi Stand at the lower level.
 From here you will either need to take a local cab or a porter to the hotel unless you decide to walk.

 However, on request some taxi drivers do agree to drop you at the hotel and sometimes at a nominal extra charge which you pay directly by cash.
 Note that in Darjeeling, there are some pedestrian only zones where vehicles are not allowed like the area around Chowrasta Mall.
 If your hotel is located in such area, you need to from the nearest taxi stand (you will get porters to carry your luggage though).